Hillwood High School

-Hillwood High School is a public high school located in Nashville, Tennessee, and is part of the Metropolitan Nashville Public Schools (MNPS).
-Athletic teams are known as the Hilltoppers and the school colors are kelly green and white.
-Hillwood opened in 1959 and will close at the end of the 2022-23 school year as a replacement facility in the Bellevue community opens under the new name James Lawson High School.
+James Lawson High School is a public high school located in Nashville, Tennessee, and is part of the Metropolitan Nashville Public Schools (MNPS).
+Athletic teams are known as the Lightning and the school colors are baby blue and yellow.
+James Lawson opened in 2023.

 Academics

 Hillwood offers all levels of academics.
 Standard and honors level courses are available along with Advanced Placement and International Baccalaureate courses.
 Hillwood became one of the first IB World Schools in Tennessee in February 2004.
 It offers the Diploma Programme.
 Additionally, the Advancement Via Individual Determination (AVID) program is available.
 Hillwood is a Technology Site Demonstration school.

 Athletics

 There are many sports available for students to participate in.
 The Topper Athletic Club is a parent/faculty organization that helps support all sports teams.
 They generally meet once a month.
 All sporting events are overseen by the Tennessee Secondary School Athletic Association (TSSAA).

 Sports at Hillwood High School include: